Hire Reliable Farm Workers

 Frequently Asked Questions

-Yes.
-Most agricultural roles in Ireland qualify for the General Employment Permit (GEP).
-The role must appear on DETE's eligible occupations list, meet the minimum salary threshold, and pass a 28-day Labour Market Needs Test.
+Yes, for specific roles.
+The main farm roles we place — dairy farm assistants, pig farm assistants, pig managers and horticulture workers — all qualify for the General Employment Permit (GEP), because DETE's ineligible occupations list carves each of them out by name.
+The role must also meet the minimum salary threshold and pass a 28-day Labour Market Needs Test.
 CA Recruitment manages this entire process — from the Labour Market Needs Test through to DETE application submission and arrival support.
 See our Work Permit Guide for a full explanation of how the process works.

 Minimum annual salaries under the General Employment Permit: